swati-1374/Digital-Clock/README.md

 # Digital-Clock
-I developed this digital clock using HTML , CSS and JS. it shows real time.
+I have developed this digital clock using HTML , CSS and JS. it shows real time.